sahilrajput03/cssDesignTrail/README.md

 This is my personal repo for myself, its kinda cheat sheet.

+Personal pro tip: Use `run_parcel` binary to run the entire folder at once 🥇︎.

 ## HTML tags

 Browse all html tags @ <https://www.w3schools.com/tags/tag_comment.asp>